alinashabalina/account_checks/README.md

 If a test fails in the run mode (**npm run cy:open**), it will not be marked on the page as 'failed'

-The tests use test IBAN data stored in cypress/fixtures/ibans.json taken from https://ibanvalidieren.de/beispiele.html
+The tests use test IBAN data stored in cypress/fixtures/ibans.json taken from https://ibanvalidieren.de/beispiele.html Non-european IBAN examples are taken from https://www.iban.com/structure

+The tests can be run in Docker or in Jenkins (see Dockerfile and Jenkinsfile respectfully)

 Repo structure: